 - Use wire ties to fasten light strips to vehicle wiring bundles or dashboard brackets

-Using a high quality gel super glue like the Gorilla Glue is a great idea.
+Using a high-quality gel super glue like Gorilla Glue is a great idea.
 Although it may sound permanent, you’ll only need a few small drops (about 4 to 5) for each light strip.
 The glue dries quickly but gel glue is easy to work with and quite strong.

 Additionally, wire ties are easy to use and allow for a lot of creative installation ideas.
 Nearly any nearby object or hole can be used to support a light strip.

 Similarly, after attaching the light strips underneath the dash, you can do the same for the seats as well.